 2. Generate an income through investing

-Another reason to invest is to generate a source of income.
-When you’re saving for retirement, the chances are you’re investing to try and grow your money as you’ll want to try and build up as large a pot as possible.
-But nowadays many people are keeping their pension savings invested once they’ve retired, and taking money out as income to live on – you might see this called taking a flexible income or drawdown.
+When you’re saving for retirement, you’re investing to try and grow your money as you’ll want to try and build up as large a pension pot as possible.
+Nowadays many people are keeping their pension savings invested once they’ve retired, and taking money out as income to live on – you might see this called taking a flexible income or drawdown.

 If you go down this route, your pension savings will need to cover not only your immediate spending but also the money you’ll need to last you through the rest of your life.
-That’s why it’s important to make sure where your pension savings are invested supports these goals.
+You don’t want to run out.
+That’s why it’s important to make sure how your pension savings are invested supports your goals.

 Create a ‘natural’ income